Skip to main content.

 Regional Alpine Cattle Descents That Are Worth Seeing

-• Alpine Cattle Descent Plaffeien: Saturday, 21 September 2024
+• Alpine Cattle Descent Plaffeien: Every year at the end of September

-• Alpine Cattle Descents Rämisgummen: Thursday, 26 September 2024
+• Alpine Cattle Descents Rämisgummen: Always on the last Thursday in September

 People who are interested in working on the alp are urgently needed and wanted.
 The jobs section on the website “zalp” (to the alp) tries to connect mountain farms with potential employees.
 The Caritas website finds volunteers for mountain farmer families.